Metropolitan-Council/ServiceAdjustmentsAPI/service_adjustments.md

 ```

 ### Example: EB Route 23 Detour Minnehaha to 42nd Ave
+This example illustrates:

+- defining new temporary stops

 Detour: Right on Minnehaha, left on 39th, left on 42nd, right on Minnehaha

 #### sample